ipfs/community/js-commit-guidelines.md

   generation

 ### Scope
-The scope could be anything specifying place of the commit change.
+The scope could be anything specifying the place of the commit change.
 For example `api`, `cli`, etc...

 ### Subject
-The subject contains succinct description of the change:
+The subject contains a succinct description of the change:

 * use the imperative, present tense: "change" not "changed" nor "changes"
 * don't capitalize first letter